pruthviraj495/Statsmarketresearch-blogs/3103/Automotive_Door_Glass_Market.md

- <p>Laminated Glass Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>Steel Blade Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Automotive Door Glass include AGC, NSG, Saint-Gobain, FuYao, Guardian Glass, PGW, XinYi, TAIWAN Glass and PPG, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Automotive Fan Blades include ACM, Aisin, Auto 7, Behr Hella, City Auto Radiator, Continental, Denso, General Motors and IFB, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Automotive Door Glass manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Automotive Fan Blades manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>